Volunteer of the Month

 Remember you can follow us on Facebook.....
 HIGHLAND SENIOR CENTER

-FREE Line Dance lessons on the 1st Saturday of every month beginning from 10 am to 11 am.
+FREE Line Dance lessons on the 1st Saturday of every month from 10 am to 11 am.
 Bring a Friend !
 THANKS Glenda !

 Upcoming Events

-December 6, 2025 10 - 11 - FREE line dance lesson
+April 4, 2026 10 - 11 - FREE line dance lesson

 The 1st Saturday of the month.......FREE and great exercise.....bring a Friend.

-November 6, 2025 1:00 pm - LIVE band every Thursday
+March 26, 2026 1:00 pm - LIVE band EVERY Thursday

 Come join the crowd !
 Refreshments & FUN for only $4.00.